 The EFRCs are large team efforts as shown here from the all hands meeting for the Center for Synthetic Control Across Length Scales for Advancing Rechargeables (SCALAR).
 Each EFRC holds an annual meeting with its team of researchers and advisory board members to review and plan research activities.
-Combined, the current EFRCs have more than 260 scientific advisory board members from 13 countries and 27 companies. nine 4-year renewals and eleven 2-year extensions of existing EFRCs.
+Combined, the current EFRCs have more than 260 scientific advisory board members from 13 countries and 27 companies.

+eleven 2-year extensions of existing EFRCs.

 EFRC TOPICAL AREAS